syncfusion-content/wpf-docs/wpf/Gantt/Auto-Update-Hierarchy.md

 3. Set the UseAutoUpdateHierarchy property as false to handle the custom calculations on the business objects.
 Set the collection as ItemsSource of the Gantt control.

-   > Note: If you use the TaskDetails class as your business object, then you should not set the UseAutoUpdateHierarchy property as false.
+   N> If you use the TaskDetails class as your business object, then you should not set the UseAutoUpdateHierarchy property as false.